StrangeDS/ViewFinderRe/README.md

 2. After taking a photo, it creates an `FVFStepInfo` instance, marks it as a keyframe, and submits it to the rewinding system via `SubmitStep`.
 3. It overrides the `StepBack` function.
 When the rewinding reaches this keyframe, the corresponding reverse operation is performed.
    1. You might notice that no direct action happens here.
-   2. The destruction of the `Photo2D` and `Photo3D` is handled by the objects themselves—they are destroyed when rewinding reaches their creation point.
+   2. The destruction of the `Photo2DSteppable` and `Photo3DSteppable` is handled by the objects themselves—they are destroyed when rewinding reaches their creation point.
    3. This reflects a design philosophy of self-management, offering greater freedom and avoiding overly intertwined logic.
-   4. Because both `Photo2D` and `Photo3D` manage themselves, the act of "rewinding to the previous keyframe" is effectively initiated by the `PhotoCatcher`.
+   4. Because both `Photo2DSteppable` and `Photo3DSteppable` manage themselves, the act of "rewinding to the previous keyframe" is effectively initiated by the `PhotoCatcherSteppable`.

+**Demo video 7** also includes a simple demonstration of StepBack usage: destroying itself.

 For a more detailed explanation, you can also refer to [Time Rewinding Subsystem](#time-rewinding-subsystem).
 - `VFStepsRecorderWorldSubsystem` also provides: